 Which of these cats is the better hunter?

 Most Maine Coons are accomplished hunters.
 This ability has been passed down from their ancestors who used to control vermin on farms.
 Even though they are large cats they show amazing agility when stalking and capturing their prey.
 Those large tufted paws are a big help!

-Ragdolls don’t have the hunting history of Maine Coons.
-Though they are perfectly capable of hunting, they are a slightly clumsier cat and so aren’t always that successful.
+Ragdolls don’t have the hunting prowess of Maine Coons.
+Though they are perfectly capable of hunting, they are slightly clumsier and so aren’t always that successful.
 This isn’t the breed to choose to help control a rodent infestation.

 Can a Maine Coon and a Ragdoll Live Together?